In parallel with the more advanced progress on the Western Section, work is continuing on the Central Section to connect Bedford with Cambridge.

 The former railway between Bedford, Sandy and Cambridge was closed in the 1960s and some of the land has been sold and developed for other uses.
 Within the overall East West Rail project this is therefore the most difficult and costly part of the route to reinstate.

-As part of its ongoing work to realise the vision of improved rail services to connect the East of England with West, Central and Southern England, the Consortium commissioned Atkins Consulting to identify where economic activity and potential growth could be supported through improvements to public rail links and train services.
+The corridor study followed a report by Atkins Consulting, commissioned by the Consortium, to identify where economic activity and potential growth could be supported through improvements to public rail links and train services.

 Their final report, published in 2014, showed that improved rail connections and services could deliver sufficient economic benefit to justify investment.
 Follow the links below for details of the study concluded by Atkins Consulting.